git-steven/git-steven.github.io/_posts/2024-04-03-sklearn-feature-selection.md

 #### F-values
 F-values are like a "loudness meter" for each factor.
 They measure how much each factor stands out from the rest in terms of its impact on the outcome (getting an A).
-A high F-value means that the factor has a strong influence on the outcome, like a loud voice in a quiet room.
+A high f-value means that the factor has a strong influence on the outcome, like a loud voice in a quiet room.
-For example, if study time has a high F-value, it suggests that the amount of time a student spends studying plays a significant role in whether they get an A.
+For example, if study time has a high f-value, it suggests that the amount of time a student spends studying plays a significant role in whether they get an A.

 #### P-values
 P-values are like a "confidence meter" for each factor.
 They indicate how confident we can be that a factor's influence on the outcome is real and not just due to chance.